 We understand that saving for retirement can be a challenge.
-Not only do you need the day-to-day discipline to stick with your savings strategy, but there are IRA rules and regulations to consider and then keep track of.
+Not only do you need the day-to-day discipline to stick with your savings strategy, but you have to keep up with IRA rules and regulations.
 We can help.
-One very common retirement savings tool is a traditional IRA.
+One common retirement savings tool is a traditional IRA.

 Many people find themselves in a lower tax bracket when they retire.
 This means that while you're working, you may get a bigger tax break on IRA contributions.
 Then, when you withdraw the money later in life, it's potentially taxed at a lower rate.

 Beginning with tax year 2020, an individual is eligible to contribute to a traditional IRA, regardless of age, as long as they have taxable compensation.
 2019 and prior years, contributions could not be made for the year an individual turned 70½ and older.
 For 2020 and 2021, you can generally contribute up to $6,000.

 If you're 50 or older, you can make a $1,000 "catch-up" contribution.

 Your ability to deduct contributions today generally depends on your participation in your employer's retirement plan and your income.

 If you are:

 |Single or Head of Household

 |$75,000 or more||$76,000 or more||None|